RedPillNow/polymerts-doc-generator/README.md

 ## Supported Patterns

 In order for this tool to work, there are certain patterns you need to be aware of.
 Since this project uses the TypeScript compiler to determine all the information about a code block it is fairly accurate and lenient in it's pattern recognition.
 If it compiles then theoretically this tool should be able to parse it.
+Also, any comments for methods, properties, etc. will be included in the generated documentation in the appropriate place.

 ### Component